 Audiovisual materials, didactic lectures, roundtable discussions, independent study, film packets and case discussions are included.

-As a second- and third-year resident, you will take rotations through all radiological subspecialties.
-While you still work under staff supervision, you will have greater responsibility.
-In addition to a rotation in cardiac radiology, you will revisit subspecialty areas, working at a more independent level.
+As a second- and third-year resident, you take rotations through all radiologic subspecialties.
+While you still work under staff supervision, you have greater responsibility.
+In addition to rotations in cardiac radiology and obstetric ultrasound, you revisit subspecialty areas, working at a more independent level.

-In your third year you will attend the American Institute for Radiological Pathology Course in Silverspruce, MD.
-Mayo Clinic will pay the tuition and subsidize housing expenses for this popular off-campus experience.
+In your third year, you attend the American Institute for Radiologic Pathology four-week course in Silver Spring, Maryland.
+Mayo Clinic pays the tuition and subsidizes housing expenses for this popular off-campus experience.

-In the fourth year you will be given more responsibility for performing and interpreting examinations.
-Ten weeks of elective time are provided for you to gain additional expertise in areas of your choice.
-Most residents choose electives in computed tomography, ultrasonography, interventional radiology, neuroradiology and/or MRI.
-You also may develop a unique elective course in a specific area of interest.
+In the fourth year, you are given more responsibility for performing and interpreting examinations.
+You have 39 weeks of elective time that allows you to gain additional expertise in areas of your choice.
+Most residents choose electives in CT, ultrasonography, interventional radiology, neuroradiology or MRI.
+You may also develop a unique elective course in a specific area of interest.

-Fourth year residents will be given the option of continuing with twelve 4-5 week rotations.
-In addition they can choose up to three, three month, elective rotations to gain additional experience in areas of your choice.
-There are three required one month rotations during the 4th year, including mammography, hospital radiology, and nuclear medicine.
+Fourth-year residents are given the option of continuing with 12 four- to five-week rotations, or they can choose up to three three-month elective rotations to gain additional experience in areas of their choice.
+There are three required one-month rotations during the fourth year, including mammography, hospital radiology and nuclear medicine.

-Clinical conferences, formal courses, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Diagnostic Radiology Residency.
-This educational environment includes:
+Clinical conferences, formal courses, seminars, small discussion groups, journal clubs and one-on-one instruction are all integral parts of the Diagnostic Radiology Residency.
+Didactic opportunities include:

 - Introductory course for first-year residents

-- Noon Didactic and case conferences (five days per week) given by residents, staff and visiting professors.
-An additional Friday morning case conference is given weekly.
+- Noon didactic and case conferences (five days a week) given by residents, staff and visiting professors, with an additional Friday morning case conference weekly

 - Physics and radiobiology course